icedragon668/Restart/README.md

 ## 2 10 2019: Fun Stuff - RPGy
-    built a small game frame. it does next to nothing right now. most of whats in here will likely be taken out too ...
+    built a small game frame. it does next to nothing right now.

+    most of whats in here will likely be taken out too ...
     but it works and was fun to do! i think i needed to do something fun

 ## 3 10 2019: An SPA
     I well overestimated this lesson; the hardest part was the css

     ::RPGy
     practice with shape drawing in canvas...
-    not exactly what I had intended to do, but good all the same the pathing feels similar to SVG, with some difference of course
+    not exactly what I had intended to do, but good all the same

+    the pathing feels similar to SVG, with some difference of course

 ## 4 10 2019: DOMing
-    the hard parts were getting the value off the button w/o jQuery and I could use more css practice nothing too notable
+    the hard parts were getting the value off the button w/o jQuery

+    and I could use more css practice nothing too notable

 ## 8 10 2019: Calculator
     This is a good exercise to come back to.
 There is a lot that CAN be done to make a better calculator.

     I would like to make this into an app, it's an easy concept.
 Plus a good way to navigate app creation (Swift, ReactNative, etc.)
 #### ToDo: Come Back Here

 ## 8 10 2019: Data and Scope
-    digging through the data was a fine exercise, a bit more interesting for being vanilla sans dom.js maybe i should refactor something like this to make it nice? reduce those long noodles and re-usable functions... well, I refactored it...
+    digging through the data was a fine exercise, a bit more interesting for being vanilla sans dom.js

+    maybe i should refactor something like this to make it nice? reduce those long noodles and re-usable functions...

+    well, I refactored it...
     it was good exercise i guess?

 ## 9 10 2019: Canvas Bumpy
     a sprite walks around a small canvas! next to add a scrolling map beneath, and if time permits, obstacles!

 ## 10 10 2019: Timers and Calls
     seems the server for this exercise is down otherwise uneventful
     got to try fetch() ! seems okay, but 403, so dunno

+    *15.10.2019 Update* The API is not working as is Wether this is an update, or it's just broken...
+    I just haven't bothered to find out

 ## 11 10 2019: Canvas Bumpy
     found a different project. the difference between the 2 are significant.
 3 if you count Small Game.
 Now the test will be to integrate all of them

     next: combine with RPGY text spaces
     then: events!